zuzannarec/account_api/README.md

 - add a circuit breaker

 # Notes
-I noticed that the example payload in Accounts Create section in the documentation (https://api-docs.form3.tech/api.html#organisation-accounts-create) does not contain `name` field which is mandatory.
+I noticed that the first example payload in Accounts Create section in the documentation (https://api-docs.form3.tech/api.html#organisation-accounts-create) does not contain `name` field which is mandatory.
 It seems that it needs to be updated as the example request fails with error: {"error_message":"validation failure list: validation failure list: validation failure list: name in body is required"}